Isaac Paredes Player Props: Rays vs. Blue Jays

 Isaac Paredes At The Plate

-- Paredes has three home runs and three walks while hitting .279.
+- Paredes is batting .255 with three home runs and three walks.

+- Paredes has picked up a hit in 57.1% of his 14 games this year, with multiple hits in 21.4% of those games.

-- He has hit a long ball in three games this year (23.1%), leaving the park in 6.3% of his plate appearances.
+- He has hit a home run in three games this season (21.4%), leaving the park in 5.8% of his chances at the plate.

-- In five games this year (38.5%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (35.7%), Paredes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.